-Advice on how to work from home with kids, home school ideas, plus free home schooling resources
+Advice on how to work at home with kids, home school ideas, plus free home schooling resources

-With Google searches for “home school ideas” up by 140%* in the past week, questions around how children can best learn away from the classroom are clearly at the forefront of many parents’ minds.
+As we hurtle into Lockdown 3.0, for a great deal of parents this means dusting off those text books and returning to the home schooling classroom.
+With Google searches for “home school ideas” up by 140%* back in March, questions around how children can best learn away from the classroom are still at the forefront of many parents’ minds.

 From educational resources, books and apps, to online tutoring services, there’s a number of ways to approach learning from home now the UK’s schools have closed.
 But how should you approach home schooling, and how many hours should children be working for during the day?